Diltz/rbxapi.js/README.md

 # rbxAPI
-**Module that let you use Roblox API functions much easily, than making your own**
+**Module that let you use Roblox API functions much easily, than making your own wrapper**

 # Documentation
 https://github.com/Diltz/rbxapi.js/wiki